bob1de/hass-apps/docs/apps/schedy/expressions/writing-expressions.rst

 * ``Break(levels=1)``, which causes lookup of one (or multiple nested) sub-schedule(s) to be aborted immediately.
 The evaluation will continue after the sub-schedule(s).
-* ``IncludeSchedule(schedule)``, which evaluates the given schedule object.
-See below for an example on how to use this.
+* ``IncludeSchedule(schedule)``, which dynamically inserts the given schedule object as a sub-schedule at the current location.
 * ``Skip()``, which causes the rule to be treated as if it didn't exist at all.
 If one exists, the next rule is evaluated in this case.

+For all of these types, :doc:`usage examples <examples>` are provided.

 Expressions and Sub-Schedules